 Urban Institute researchers monitor and assess housing market trends, affordable housing, homelessness, federal housing assistance, racial disparities and housing discrimination, and community revitalization.
 We recommended greater regulation and reforms for subprime mortgages before the housing market collapse and continue to follow its effects on families and neighborhoods.
 Our research informs decisionmakers with neighborhood-level data and evaluations of federal housing programs.
 Read more.

-The February 2014 edition of At A Glance, the Housing Finance Policy Center's monthly chartbook, provides timely metrics on the state of the housing market and the role of public policy in housing finance.
-This month’s issue includes a new series on loan product type composition over time, illustrating the prevalence of 30 year fixed-rate, 15 year fixed-rate, and adjustable-rate mortgages.
+At A Glance, the Housing Finance Policy Center's monthly chartbook, provides timely metrics on the state of the housing market and examines public policy's role in housing finance.
+April's issue includes a special quarterly feature on GSE loan performance and new numbers on the Federal Reserve's activity in the mortgage market.

 Early in 2014, Ocwen Loan Servicing, the nation’s largest nonbank mortgage servicer, completed a new type of quasi-securitization to help Ocwen fund its servicing business, which has grown as mortgage servicing has shifted from depository institutions to nonbanks.
 This shift has occurred in response to Basel III regulations, which make it more costly than in the past for large banks to hold mortgage servicing rights.
 In this commentary, we describe the changing mortgage servicing market and the reasons for those changes.
 We then look at Ocwen’s new security, its purpose, and its appeal to investors.